lorenzosinisi/EscapeTactic/README.md

 ## MacOS touchbar vibration feedback (Haptic feedback for ESC key)

-When the programm is runnig it will listen to the keypress on ESC on the touchbar and give an haptic feedback (vibrate)
+When the programm is runnig, it will listen to the keypress ESC on the touchbar and give you an haptic feedback (trackpad vibrates)

-## Run it with a session

-`git clone git@github.com:lorenzosinisi/EscapeTactic.git`

-`cd EscapeTactic`

-`./bin/EscapeTactic`

 ## Run it in a shell session